Icehawk78/Kardashev/Rules.md

 ## Objective
 The Kardashev Scale is a hypothetical method used to measure a civilization's technological advancement based on the amount of energy they can control.
 Your objective is to build the most advanced civilization by expanding your territory, researching new technology, and conquering your foes.

-## Components
+## Global Components
-•	1 Game Board
+•	Game Board
+• Bidding/Turn Order Track
+• Action Reference Cards
+•	Resource Tokens
+•	38 Tiles
 •	12 Role-based Starting Tiles (2 per role)
-•	6 Role Cards
+•	6 Role Cards  (1 per role)
 • 72 Technology Cards (12 per role)
-•	90 Colonies (15 of each color)
+•	90 Colonies (15 per role)
-•	90 Fleets (15 of each color)
+•	90 Fleets (15 per role)
-•	38 Tiles
-•	Resource Cards
-•	Terraform Symbols
+• 36 Action Tokens (3 per role)
 •	6 Dice
-• 3 Tech Cubes
+• 4 Tech Cubes

  <img src="/images/Component_Overview.png"/>

-#### *Resource Cards*
+#### *Resource Tokens*
-Resource cards represent 3 types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
+Resource tokens represent 3 types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
 Resources are used to build colonies, fleets, and research technology.
-At any point in the game, you may spend 4 of a single type of resource in place of another resource.
+At any point in the game, you may spend 3 of a single type of resource in place of another resource.
+Resources are public information and must be visibly displayed in front of you.

 <img src="/images/Resource_Cards.png" width="400px"/>